zenseact/zmbt-framework/docs/dsl-reference/signal-mapping.md

 $\mathbb{N}^0 \mapsto JSON$

 An argument to generator is a call counter managed by test runner.
-In :construction: `Group` pipes, each channel has a dedicated counter.
+In `Group` pipes, each channel has a dedicated counter.
-In :construction: `Blend` pipes, all channels share the same counter.
+In `Blend` pipes, all channels share the same counter.

 #### Output matcher